killmenot/grunt-readkit-dom-munger/README.md

 # grunt-readkit-dom-munger

-> Read and manipulate HTML documents with jsdom+jquery or cheerio.
+> Read and manipulate HTML documents with cheerio.

 This task is a patched version of [grunt-dom-munger](https://github.com/cgross/grunt-dom-munger), created in order to support [Readk.it](http://readk.it) requirements: